 DWI first offense in Texas can be elevated from a misdemeanor to a felony if children are present as passengers or if there is an accident causing serious bodily injury or death.
 Learn more about felony DWI charges here.

-After being arrested for DWI, defendants see a magistrate judge.
+After being arrested for DWI first offense charge, defendants see a magistrate judge.
 The magistrate judge sets a bond amount, and decides whether there will be additional conditions of release.
-For DWI cases, additional bond conditions often consist of drug testing, ignition interlock or SCRAM devices.
+For DWI first offense cases in Texas, additional bond conditions often consist of drug testing, ignition interlock or SCRAM devices.

 It is important to maintain compliance with all pretrial bond conditions while the DWI case is pending in court.
 DWI cases typically take months to resolve, and involve many court appearances.